LincolnixLearningCenter/prep_ruby_challenges/README.md

     1. Low Coupling &#x2013; they should be minimally dependent on each other and communicate using specified interfaces
+        -   forcing modules to communicate with each other only by using specified interfaces

     2. High Cohesion &#x2013; they should be focused completely on achieving the overall goal